0xCoto/Virgo/paper.md

 observation are all automatically computed and plotted with the help of the `Numpy` [@Harris2020] and `Matplotlib` [@Hunter:2007] packages.

-Because of the nature of RF instrumentation radio telescopes are equipped with, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
+Because of the nature of the RF instrumentation that radio telescopes are equipped with, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
 In general, this frequency response makes it difficult to distinguish true signals, originating from the sky, from instrumentation artifacts.
 For that reason, `Virgo`